 Held over two nights in July 2020, contained 30 live and pre-recorded musical performances and appearances broadcast to a world-wide audience of 200,000 online viewers and millions more watching on Cuban television.
 Over 300 people contributed on screen and behind the scenes to create the historic event united in celebrating Cuban doctors, calling for the Nobel Peace Prize and end to the U.S. Embargo of Cuba.
 The event was sponsored by the Instituto Cubano de la Música/The Cuban Institute of Music; HotHouse (Chicago, IL); Raul Cuza (Montreal, Canada); and Bill Martinez (San Francisco, CA).
 Its media sponsors were WDCB and The Pacifica Foundation.
 The Arts and Cultural Bridge Foundation participated in the event by securing talent and media sponsorship which included:

-McDonald, best known as the singer of some of the Doobie Brothers’ biggest hits, has never been to Cuba, but says his longstanding interest in the country and its culture drew him to the event.
+McDonald, known for some of the Doobie Brothers’ biggest hits along with a very successful solo career has never been to Cuba, but says his longstanding interest in the country and its culture drew him to the event.

 “So many Americans share the bewilderment that this embargo continues all these years after whatever the reasons it was initially put in place for have long past,” McDonald tells Billboard.
 “I feel very privileged to be a part of this.”